 But the problem with manual systems is that they hard to quantify: one cannot know for sure how well they have done in the past, or how well they might work out in the future.
 Moreover, the Ichimuku system has many variations on how to trade it, from taking a crossover or confirmation from any or all of the five line elements, and it is hard to know for sure which variation works the best.

-I have dug up several EAs that have tried to tackle the Ichimoku system in different ways, and when I conducted backtests on USDJPY and EURJPY on the H4 time frame, I discovered there was some interesting EAs that had made some noteworthy profits in the last 6 years.
+We have dug up several EAs that have tried to tackle the Ichimoku system in different ways, and when we conducted back-tests on USDJPY and EURJPY on the H4 time frame, we discovered there were some interesting EAs that had made some noteworthy profits in the last 6 years.
 These are nice to add to one’s arsenal.